8 Best Hand Trowels for Transplanting (March 2026) Expert Tested

 Gardeners with weak wrists or hand strength issues, and those working only in loose, raised bed soil.

-View on Amazon We earn a commission, at no additional cost to you.
+View on Amazon We earn from qualifying purchases, at no additional cost to you.

 4. A.M.
 Leonard No-Blister Trowel – Best Professional Grade for Extended Use